Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseDbNode.md

 ocid1.dbnode.oc1.iad.anuwcljrnirvylqaqm24luvmhsaaz2wtiq3ggddpsemx6gn66vff5rulsgnq                                                                                                                                                PowerShellTestRg
 ```

-Gets a list of the Database Nodes for a Cloud VM Cluster resource
+Gets a list of the Database Nodes for a Cloud VM Cluster resource.
+For more information, execute `Get-Help Get-AzOracleDatabaseDbNode`